HiImJayHireMe/garnish/README.md

 | Data Processing Layer      | POST Data Processing Layer      | PUT Data Processing Layer       |
 | GET Output Formatter Layer | POST/PUT Output Formatter Layer | POST/PUT Output Formatter Layer |

  Each `Layer` consists of one or more `Task`s and a function that controls how the tasks are to be executed.
+A `Task` is merely a wrapper for a function.
+The `Task` function in conjunction with the `Layer` function controls the data flow for that layer and allows fine-grained low-level tuning for `Endpoint` execution.

- The default is `SyncLayer` which instructs that each `Task` is to be executed sequentially and the data from one task flows directly into the next task.
+ The most commonly used `Layer` is `SyncLayer` which instructs that each `Task` is to be executed sequentially and the data from one task flows directly into the next task.
 However, you can define your own behavior by supplying any `Layer`-function you like -- a function that reduces over a list of callables.

- For instance, if you a common step in your data processing pipeline included several IO bound tasks to fetch external data, a `ConcurrentFetchLayer` might look like this:
+ For instance, if a common step in your data processing pipeline included several IO bound tasks to fetch external data, a `ConcurrentFetchLayer` might look like this:

 ```python
 # concurrent_fetch.py